All About CourseCraftWhat, why and how? Plus, see the enrollment process.

 Why should I use CourseCraft?

 If you've been shopping around e-course platforms, you might have realized that some of them are really complicated.
-I won't name names, but some of them even want to you take a seminar on how to use their software!
+I won't name names, but some of them even want you to take a seminar on how to use their software!
 We believe that making an e-course should be easy and fun.
 You bring your expertise and we do the rest.
 We think you'll find CourseCraft easy to use and that will give you the time and energy to focus on making a great course.

 How much does this cost?